mmkuang/grayclhn.github.io/blog/_posts/2015-05-20-intro-phd-email.md

 * Freedman, Pisani, and Purves's "Statistics."
 It's currently on the 4th edition, but you can buy an older edition.
 (Or get a copy from the library, you're probably not going to need it as a reference.)
-  This is a very, very basic stats 101 level treatment --- e.g. it doesn't really get more advanced than the t-test, and you can probably read it in a week --- but it will give you a good introduction to probability and statistics if you've never seen them before.
+  This is a very, very basic stats 101 level treatment.
+E.g. it doesn't really get more advanced than the t-test and you can probably read it in a week.
+But it will give you a good introduction to probability and statistics if you've never seen them before.